hyfydistro/super-comic-slicer/README.md

 Web browsers are limited by available memory, CPU utilization, network performance, and numerous other factors.

-Q. Can you drag the whole image in a folder?
+Q. Can you drag a folder full of image?

-When you drag folder with items what is the output?
+No.

+It is a possible next Update Consideration:

 - [Upload folder and all its content in JavaScript](https://stackoverflow.com/questions/42239663/upload-folder-and-all-its-content-in-javascript)

-Q Can you have more than one single file?
+Q. Can you have more than one single file?

-assume: It won't connect from, but start a newslicing process.
+Assume it won't connect from a new image file given, instead it start a newslicing process.

 ## Reference